 Ugallery functions as an online art gallery, which features hand-picked artists and pieces to showcase.
 Unlike Etsy, artists have to submit an application to be considered for placement with their online gallery.
 Although not every artist who applies will be selected, those that are selected enjoy a robust site with plenty of repeat customers.

 Although not strictly a site to sell art, eBay is a massive international online marketplace with millions of customers each month.
 What makes eBay a good alternative to more traditional sites is the ability to easily set up a storefront and quickly start selling.
-Additionally, artists may be able to reach a wider audience given the variety of offerings on the site.
+Additionally, artists may be able to reach a wider audience given the variety of offerings on the site but they may have to work harder attracting the right target audience.

 FineArtAmerica has a diverse product offering, with numerous print-on-demand options including posters, t-shirts, totes, and canvas prints.
 To sell your art, you’ll need to open an account, upload your product photos, and select which products you want to sell.
 They charge a base price for each item, and you charge a markup on your products which you keep at the time of sale.